Gulnur-Altan/BB-Scenario/go/go-intro-3-1/en_finish.md

 ## Note

-Don't forget to rate the scenario 😃, and if you liked it, don't hesitate to click the like button 🙃 Make sure to leave a comment for content improvement 🙏
+Don't forget to rate the scenario 😃, <br />
+and if you liked it, don't hesitate to click the like button 🙃 <br />
+Make sure to leave a comment for content improvement 🙏 <br />

-You've successfully completed the scenario 😎👏🏻
+You've successfully completed the scenario 😎👏🏻 <br />
 You can click the finish button to end the session.